Green Belt Movement: History

-Maathai began with introducing tree planting programs and regimes into local communities/ targeting communities with little access basic natural resources such as water or rice.
+Maathai began with introducing tree planting programs and regimes into local communities/ targeting communities with little access to basic natural resources such as water or rice.
 The first tree planting the GBH facilitate occurred on 5 June 1977, and involved seven ethnic tribes being honored through the planting of trees.
 It took place in Nairobi, the capital of Kenya, and trees were planted, marking the beginning of what would become an internationally influential movement that challenges the hegemonic structures of that oppress rural communities in Kenya.
 However, the tree planting programs and regimes took a significant amount of time for involvement to occur within communities.
 There were several trials done and eventually Maathai and the various employees of the GBM established successful programs.
 Maathai often told her coworkers in the GBM, "We are on a track that has not been explored before.
 We are on a trial-and error basis.
 If what we did yesterday did not produce good results, let's not repeat it today because it is a waste of time".

 However, during the implementation of the tree planting program, the GBM also experienced many setbacks because of its lack of funding and support.
 This led to Wangari Maathai joining the National Council of Women of Kenya as a member of the executive committee.
 From Maathai joining the council the Green Belt Movement was able to get international attention and support from women and governments.
 The GBM also was able to gain much more help when it came to facilitating tree planting initiatives and educational programs.
 Maathai even was able to further the Green Belt's movement through expanding its public outreach (media networks/supporters), gain more funding towards tree planting projects/ climate change initiatives, and overall more support to ensure the success of the organization.

 After joining the National Council of Women of Kenya, Maathai went on to educate communities and facilitate permanent outreach programs.
 Eventually the GBM implemented its tree planting program throughout Kenya.
 The Green Belt Movement planted thousands of tree seedlings in long rows to form green belts of trees, thus marking the beginning of the Green Belt Movement.
 "These "belts" had the advantages of providing shade and windbreaks, facilitating soil conservation, improving the aesthetic beauty of the landscape and providing habitats for birds and other small animals.
 During these local tree-planting ceremonies, community members usually turned out in large numbers.
 To conceptualize this fast-paced activity of creating belts of trees to adorn the naked land, the name "Green Belt Movement" was used."
 Because it gained support and funding from the National Council of Women of Kenya, the GBM was able to successfully continue its work and efforts throughout Kenya.